ffiondavies/Datacamp/CourseOutline.md

 Chapter 3: Improving efficiency
 ------------------------------------------------

-Lesson 3.1
+Lesson 3.1: Creating Functions
-1. Learner will be able to create functions and import modules
+* Learner will be able to create functions and receive arguments
+* Create a function using `def`, pass variables, and `return` variables

-Lesson 3.2
+Lesson 3.2: Calling Functions
-2. Learner will be able to use functions to improve efficiency of code
+* Learner will be able to use import existing functions to improve efficiency of code

-Lesson 3.3
+* Call existing functions in a block of code

+Lesson 3.3: Creating & Importing Modules
-3. Learner will be able to use methods to improve efficiency of code
+* Learner will be able to write and import existing modules to improve efficiency of code
+* Introduction to writing modules `.py` and importing modules, introduction to built-in modules

-Lesson 3.4
+Lesson 3.4: Packages
-4. Learner will be able to import and apply packages to improve efficiency of code
+* Learner will be able to organise modules into packages and sub packages
+* What is a package and why we use them, how to create a package to store modules, how to control package initialization

 Chapter 4: NumPy